tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub-firewall/README.md

 Azure Firewall can be configured during deployment to span multiple Availability Zones for increased availability.
 With Availability Zones, your availability increases to 99.99% uptime.

 To specifies the availability zones in which the Azure Firewall should be created, set the argument `firewall_zones = [1, 2, 3]`.
 This is by default is not enabled and set to `none`.
 There's no additional cost for a firewall deployed in an Availability Zone.
 However, there are additional costs for inbound and outbound data transfers associated with Availability Zones.

-> #### Note: Availability Zones can only be configured during deployment.
-You can't configure an existing firewall to include Availability Zones.
+> **Note: Availability Zones can only be configured during deployment.
+You can't configure an existing firewall to include Availability Zones**

 ## Firewall Rules